 It is useful to distinguish those who save too little from those who are sideswiped by unforeseeable future events.
 It is useful because no amount of saving and no known pension plan design can fully insulate people from future adversity.
 Not the ORPP.
-Not the CPP.
 Not workplace DB plans, DC plans or RRSPs.